-Over the last few years, cybercriminals have shifted their focus from sending “trusted”content to deceive a system to practicing identity deception to deceive a person into thinking an email message is trusted.
+Over the last few years, cybercriminals have shifted their focus from sending “trusted” content to deceive a system to practicing identity deception to deceive a person into thinking an email message is trusted.
 Existing approaches focus largely on inspecting message content and assessing the reputation of the servers the message came from.
-Cybercriminals understand this paradigm and changed the primary vector of attack to use an Identity Deception approach to convince the recipient to take the requested action.
+Cybercriminals understand this paradigm and changed the primary vector of attack to use identity deception tactics to convince the recipient to take the requested action.

 A New Day, A New Email Threat

-Today’s modern email attacks inherently use Identity Deception to circumvent existing email defenses.
-The key to an Identity Deception-based attack is impersonation, where the attacker sends a message that seems to come from a known identity—an individual, organization, or brand that is trusted by the recipient—to convince him or her to take actions, such as completing a wire transfer or disclosing sensitive data.
-In addition, most attacks leverage evasive techniques such as launching the attack from a reputable email service like Gmail or Office 365, leveraging pretext to increase trust, or using sandbox-aware malware or even no malicious content at all.
-These attacks are succeeding and are increasing the likelihood of causing financial and reputational damage, often with C-level or even boardroom-level ramifications.
+Today’s modern email attacks inherently use identity deception to circumvent existing email defenses, such as SEGs.
+The key to an identity deception-based attack is impersonation, where the attacker sends a message that seems to come from a known identity—an individual, organization, or brand that is trusted by the recipient—to convince him or her to take action, such as completing a wire transfer or disclosing sensitive data.
+In addition, most attacks leverage evasive techniques, such as launching the attack from a reputable email service like Gmail or Outlook, leveraging pretext to increase trust and then deploying sandbox-aware malware or even no malicious content or payload at all.
+These attacks are multiplying and are increasing the likelihood of causing financial and reputational damage, often with C-level or even boardroom-level ramifications.

-The most common form of Identity Deception is a Display Name Attack.
-Since common consumer mailbox services such as Gmail and Microsoft allow a user to specify any value in the display name portion of the FROM header, an attacker can simply insert the identity of a trusted individual, such as the CEO of the targeted company, or a trusted brand, such as the bank that the recipient uses into the display name field, making this type of attack simple and cheap to stage.
+The most common form of identity deception is a Display Name Attack.
+Since common consumer mailbox services such as Gmail, Yahoo!, and Outlook allow a user to specify any value in the display name portion of the "FROM" header, an attacker can simply insert the identity of a trusted individual, such as the CEO, or a trusted brand, such as the bank that the recipient uses into the display name field, making this type of attack simple and cheap to stage.

-In addition to a Display Name Attack, attackers might also try to gain the trust of the victim by spoofing the recipient’s own domain, using a lookalike domain, or in a much more advanced and malicious scenario such as an Account Takeover (ATO)-based attack, first compromise a legitimate previously-established email account and use this account to launch the targeted attack.
+In addition to a Display Name deception, attackers might also try to gain the trust of the victim by spoofing the recipient’s own domain, using a lookalike domain, or in a much more advanced and malicious scenario as an Account Takeover (ATO)-based attack, by compromising a legitimate, previously established email account and then using it to launch the targeted attack.

 The Next Generation of Email Security

-In response to the shortcomings of current email security solutions to combat these types of attacks, we have developed a unique approach—the Agari Identity Graph.
-Instead of focusing on email content and infrastructure reputation, the Agari Identity Graph utilizes advanced machine learning techniques to focus on people, known relationships, and predictable human behavior.
+In response to the shortcomings of current email security solutions to combat these types of attacks, we have developed a unique approach—the Fortra Identity Graph.
+Instead of focusing on email content and infrastructure reputation, the Fortra Identity Graph utilizes advanced machine learning techniques to focus on people, known relationships, and predictable human behavior.

 Phase 1: Identity Mapping